CompAgent: An Agentic Framework for Visual Compliance Verification: Results

 \subsection{Qualitative Analysis}

-We analyze the qualitative performance of \textit{CompAgent} through representative examples (Fig.~\ref{fig:qualitative_examples}) that highlight its strengths and limitations in complex scenarios.
-Explanation of the scenario, along with comparison with state-of-the-art models are specifically highlighted.
-Note we only include the representative \textit{Rationale} traces for Fig.~\ref{fig:qualitative_examples}d and Fig.~\ref{fig:qualitative_examples}e, and we keep other traces in the supplementary.
+We analyze the qualitative performance of \textit{CompAgent} through representative examples (Fig.~\ref{fig:qualitative_examples}).
+Note that we only include the representative \textit{Rationale} traces for Fig.~\ref{fig:qualitative_examples}d and Fig.~\ref{fig:qualitative_examples}e, and we keep other traces in the supplementary.

 In Fig.~\ref{fig:qualitative_examples}a, \textit{CompAgent} demonstrates bidirectional robustness through multi-tool synthesis.
 It correctly identifies hidden elements (knife, emotional distress, isolated setting) that LlavaGuard misses.
 In Fig.~\ref{fig:qualitative_examples}b, it avoids LlavaGuard's false positive by leveraging contextual analysis across Safe-CLIP and ICM Assistant to recognize benign behavior.
 In Fig.~\ref{fig:qualitative_examples}c, \textit{CompAgent} demonstrates sophisticated context-aware classification by correctly applying policy exceptions through multi-tool cross-validation.
 While LlavaGuard flags the military personnel and weapons as unsafe, \textit{CompAgent} cross-references object detection (military uniforms, helicopters) with scene classification (military operation) to correctly identify this as permissible content under policy exceptions for legal weapon contexts.